 FIRST ALERT FORECAST: Mostly sunny, 80s today

 ATLANTA, Ga.
-(Atlanta News First) - Expect more sunshine today in metro Atlanta with highs in the 80s.
+(Atlanta News First) - Expect mostly sunny skies again today with highs back in the 80s.

 High - 84°